-22. Early May, 2016: Manafort met with Kilimnik.

-- 23. May 4, 2016: Timofeev emailed Papadopoulos claiming to have talked to his colleagues in the Ministry of Foreign Affairs, who were "open for cooperation." - 24.
-May 8, 2016: Timofeev emailed Papadopoulos about putting him in touch with the "MFA head of the U.S. desk."

-25. Mid May, 2016: In the subsequent weeks after May 4, Timofeev reportedly "set up Skype calls with PAPADOPOULOS and discussed, among other things, the fact that Foreign Contact 2 reported 'a good reaction from the U.S. desk at the MFA."

-26. May 13, 2016: Mifsud emailed Papadopoulos, stating, "we will continue to liaise through you with the Russian counterparts in terms of what is needed for a high level meeting of Mr. Trump with the Russian federation."
+- 35. Early May 2016: Manafort met with Kilimnik. - 36.
+May 4, 2016: Timofeev emailed Papadopoulos claiming to have talked to his colleagues in the Ministry of Foreign Affairs, who were "open for cooperation." - 37.
+May 5, 2016: Cohen received an invitation from Peskov to visit Russia, delivered through Trump business associate Felix Sater.
+Sater wrote to Cohen that Peskov "would like to invite you as his guest to the St. Petersburg Forum which is Russia's Davos it's June 16-19.
+He wants to meet there with you and possibly introduce you to either [the President of Russia] or [the Prime Minister of Russia], as they are not sure if 1 or both will be there. . . .
+He said anything you want to discuss including dates and subjects are on the table to discuss." - 38.
+May 8, 2016: Timofeev emailed Papadopoulos about putting him in touch with the "MFA head of the U.S. desk." - 39.
+Mid May, 2016: In the subsequent weeks after May 4, Timofeev reportedly "set up Skype calls with PAPADOPOULOS and discussed, among other things, the fact that Foreign Contact 2 reported 'a good reaction from the U.S. desk at the MFA." - 40.
+May 13, 2016: Mifsud emailed Papadopoulos, stating, "we will continue to liaise through you with the Russian counterparts in terms of what is needed for a high level meeting of Mr. Trump with the Russian federation."